 How to hide and stop Windows 10 updates

-Of course, simply setting Active Hours isn't sufficient to prevent Windows updates getting installed.
-One of the issues with the forced and automatic updates in Windows 10 is that - on occasion - a broken update will be included and fail to install.
+Of course, simply setting active hours isn't sufficient to prevent Windows updates getting installed.
+One of the issues with the forced and automatic updates in Windows 10 is that, occasionally, a broken update will be included and fail to install.
 When this happens, Windows will try to download and install it each time you shut down or start your PC.

 The good news is that you can download an optional tool for Windows 10 called the Show or Hide Updates Troubleshooter.
-There are two versions, one for the Anniversary Update, and one for computers running the November (2015) update.
+Under 'Choose your automatic updates', click the link to download it.

-Click Next and the troubleshooter will do its thing and hopefully show a screen like the one below showing that it has successfully suppressed the update(s).
+Click 'Next', and after a few seconds you should see a screen like the one below showing that it has successfully suppressed the update(s).

-It's a good idea to keep tabs on when MIcrosoft has fixed the broken update so that you can use the same tool to unhide the update so it can install.
+It's a good idea to keep tabs on when Microsoft has fixed the broken update so that you can use the same tool to unhide the update so it can install.
 The process is the same, as you'd expect.
-Just use the Show hidden updates option, and select those you want to un-hide:
+Just use the Show hidden updates option, and click the box beside those you want to un-hide.